tonofshell/r-crash-course/presentation.md

 - Next comes one or more geometry layers, each corresponding to a type of visualization to include
     - Each additional geometry layer can inherit the default aesthetic mappings and settings, if possible, or specify different ones
 - Other layers can be added to adjust other parameters, such as facets, labels, scales, and themes
-- All of these layers are linked together to form one vizualization using the addition operator(`+`)
+- All of these layers are linked together to form one visualization using the addition operator(`+`)

 ## Making a Simple Visualization
 1. Select a data source - this can be piped in, which is useful if the data needs to be wrangled into the correct form for the visualization